 Runs throughout the year between Leeming Bar and Redmire passing through 22 miles of delightful countryside.
 The train also stops at Bedale, Finghall and Leyburn.

 Without doubt one of the finest auctioneers in the country.
-If you are an experienced bidder or just curious, Tennants salerooms , based in nearby Leyburn are well worth a visit.
+If you are an experienced bidder or just curious, Tennants salerooms, based in nearby Leyburn are well worth a visit.
+Also check out the 'What's On' section in the Garden Rooms for lots of interesting events and a wonderful Café.

 Built in 1156 the ruins of the Cistercian Jervaulx Abbey are close to Middleham.
 Open throughout the year.